In this post, you'll learn all about the exploratory part of the inbound sales process -- exploring goals, plans, and challenges.

-Before we spend most of today's episode talking about the exploratory process, let’s make sure that you’re clear on the big picture steps.
+Before you learn about the exploratory process, let’s make sure that you’re clear on the big-picture steps.

 When it comes to building your inbound sales process, or more specifically building your sales process on top of the inbound sales methodology, the key idea is personalization; personalizing everything for

 - Who they are -- Who are your core buyer personas, your primary and secondary buyer personas?
-Do you have a negative buyer persona who you shouldn’t be selling to?
-If you don't have the luxury of fully-fleshed out buyer personas, do you at least have ideal client profiles?
+Do you have a negative buyer persona to whom you shouldn’t be selling?
+If you don't have the luxury of fully fleshed-out buyer personas, do you at least have ideal client profiles?

 - Where they are -- Where are your prospects in the buyer's journey?
-Are your prospects really early on in the Awareness stage, where they're just starting to ask broad questions about their challenges, struggles, and goals?
-Are your prospects at the stage where they haven't connected the dots to a company name, or a category, or anything like that?
-Have your prospects advanced to the Consideration stage where the solution now has a name?
+Are your prospects in the Awareness stage really early, where they're just starting to ask broad questions about their challenges, struggles, and goals?
+Are your prospects at the stage where they haven't connected the dots to a company name, a category, or anything like that?
+Have your prospects advanced to the Consideration stage, where the solution now has a name?
 Are they starting to consider their different options -- open for comparison types of questions?
 Are they now aware of your category?
 Or have your prospects progressed all the way to the Decision stage, the last part of the buyer's journey?
 Are your prospects now open to looking at product- and service-related information from your company?
-Are your prospects now open to a conversation that's very sales-focused like a consultation, audit, assessment, tour, demo, or something similar?
+Are your prospects now open to a conversation that's very sales-focused, like a consultation, audit, assessment, tour, demo, or something similar?